ShanPS/Top-Coding-Questions/SDE-Problems/README.md

-# SDE Problems by Striver
+# SDE Problems - Striver's List

 ### Arrays:
     01. Find the Duplicate   --> Get the duplicate element in an array of N+1 integers (elements will be in the range 0 to N)